Franchise: Hellraiser aka: Hellraiser III Hell On Earth

 Big Bad: Pinhead for the bulk of the series, but he isn't the main antagonist until Hell on Earth.
 Regardless he is still The Heavy.
 Until then, Frank Cotton serves that role in the original while Dr. Channard plays this in the sequel.

 Dark Is Not Evil: More evident in the first two films, in which the antagonists are invariably human and the Cenobites, despite being Demonic Invaders, are clearly only an interested third party.
 They assistThe Protagonist in both films.
-Pinhead explicitly describes his group as "angels to some, demons to others" in the first film.
+Pinhead explicitly describes his group as "demons to some, angels to others" in the first film.

 Even more so in the novel, where (except for the soul rape you forever thing) the Cenobites are quite amiable, and do not renege on their deal with Kirsty as they do in the movie.